 2022 Mpox Outbreak

-Since early May 2022, cases of monkeypox have been reported from countries where the disease is not endemic, and continue to be reported in several endemic countries.
-Most confirmed cases with travel history reported travel to countries in Europe and North America, rather than West or Central Africa where the monkeypox virus is endemic.
-This is the first time that many monkeypox cases and clusters have been reported concurrently in non-endemic and endemic countries in widely disparate geographical areas.
+Since early May 2022, cases of Mpox have been reported from countries where the disease is not endemic, and continue to be reported in several endemic countries.
+Most confirmed cases with travel history reported travel to countries in Europe and North America, rather than West or Central Africa where the Mpox virus is endemic.
+This is the first time that many Mpox cases and clusters have been reported concurrently in non-endemic and endemic countries in widely disparate geographical areas.
 Most reported cases so far have been identified through sexual health or other health services in primary or secondary health-care facilities and have involved mainly, but not exclusively, men who have sex with men.
 Source: WHO

 The rash goes through different stages before healing completely.
 The illness typically lasts 2-4 weeks.
 Sometimes, people get a rash first, followed by other symptoms.
 Others only experience a rash.
 Source: CDC

-NIAID provided significant support in the development of the JYNNEOS™ (also known as Imvamune or Imvanex) vaccine to prevent monkeypox and smallpox.
+NIAID provided significant support in the development of the JYNNEOS™ (also known as Imvamune or Imvanex) vaccine to prevent Mpox and smallpox.
 The vaccine was developed for people with weakened immune systems who were at risk for severe side effects from the existing smallpox vaccines.
-The JYNNEOS vaccine is an attenuated (weakened) live virus vaccine approved by the U.S. Food and Drug Administration in 2019 for individuals at high risk for smallpox or monkeypox infection.
+The JYNNEOS vaccine is an attenuated (weakened) live virus vaccine approved by the U.S. Food and Drug Administration in 2019 for individuals at high risk for smallpox or Mpox infection.
 Source: NIAID